mtoledom/mtoledom/README.md

-- 👋 Hi, There
+# Hello 👋🏾
-- Hi 👋, I'm Miguel
+Hi 👋, I'm Miguel
-- I'm an industrial engineer and full stack student in java and python
+I'm an industrial engineer and full stack student in java and python